CosmosOS/Cosmos/Docs/articles/Kernel/CGS.md

 1. Only 32 bit color depth is actually supported, the API provides methods to set a resolution with 24, 16, 8 and 4 bit but the low level Bochs driver has not yet implemented them.

-3. CGS does not permits yet to do basic operations that would permit to fulfill its promise to be the basic block from which a "Widget Toolkit" could be derived from.
-For example these methods should be added:
-    - void DrawFilledRectangle(Pen pen, int x_start, int y_start, int width, int height)
-    - void DrawImage(Image image, int x, int y)
-    - void DrawString(String string, Font font, Brush brush, int x, int y)

-4. In addition, some other nice things could be implemented:
+2. In addition, some other nice things could be implemented:
     - Plugging System.Drawing functions for easier manipulation of colors
     - A double buffering strategy, to make drawing faster (one is already implemented in the VBE driver, but not VGA or SVGA II)

-5. CGS interacts badly with the Kernel.Stop method: Bochs does not exist cleanly.
+3. CGS interacts badly with the Kernel.Stop method: the screen will freeze without displaying any error message whatsoever.
 You must use the Sys.Power.Shutdown() function to properly shut down your computer.